 Mailchain users can send messages to any Algorand account address.
 This section details how the Algorand implementation of the Message Flow is achieved.

 Mailchain supports all the public Algorand networks

 To send an encrypted message, a public key is required.
-Mailchain uses the public key associated with an account address to encrypt the data, and if specified by the envelope, the message contents.
+Mailchain uses the public key associated with an account address to encrypt message data, and if specified by the envelope, the message contents too.
 This ensures the recipient is also the owner of the private key and only they can decrypt data.
 The public key finder returns the public key for a recipient public address.